Report your landlords who have refused to pay utility bills – Rent Control

-Emmanuel Kporsu, the Public Relations Officer for Rent Control Ghana, has advised tenants on handling landlords or landladies who refuse to pay light and water bills.
+Emmanuel Kporsu, the Public Relations Officer for PRO for Rent Control Ghana, has advised tenants on how to handle landlords or landladies who refuse to pay light and water bills.

 This situation has become a growing trend in the country, and Emmanuel Kporsu has urged tenants facing these problems to report them to the Rent Control Department.